 “We want to help make EVs more accessible.
 We looked at options and we’re glad to partner with Good Car Co a Tasmanian-based company pioneering the import of low mileage, reasonably priced (from $19,000!) second hand electric cars with a guarantee and user support.
 We’ve also done a research review of Councils installing EV chargers to help people who can’t charge at home.
 We’re very excited that Mosman Council is installing an ultra-fast charger soon!”

-If you’re even slightly curious about electric cars, don’t miss Accelerating your transition.
+If you’re even slightly curious affordable about electric cars, don’t miss Accelerating your transition.
 Our events are informal with plenty of time for questions, and Covid-safe online for the moment, so you can join the conversation from home.
 EV owners will be there to share their stories, and we’ll be taking registrations from interested parties so we can make a Good Car Company bulk buy a reality.

 Maybe you’ll be driving an electric car sooner than you think.

-My first car was an electric blue Citroen Dyane called Hermione.
+My first car was an electric blue Citroen Dyane.
+I called her Hermione.
 She had a 602cc engine and, with a following wind, could almost get up to the speed limit on the motorway.
 She sipped petrol but struggled with hills.
 Hermione went to the great scrapyard in the sky many years ago and now, like so many of us, I drive a big wagon which guzzles the gas and gets the family from A to B. I’d love to switch to a renewable energy option.
 I’ve looked enviously at my friend’s shiny new Tesla, but I always thought that an electric vehicle was out of my price range.